^

 • 2 tablets 2 times a day (every other day, 3 times a week).

-In case of bacteriologically diagnosed pneumonia provoked by Pneumocystis carinii, 90-120 mg / kg of the drug should be used per day (divided into equal 1-fold portions).
-You need to take the tablets with 6-hour breaks in a period of 2-3 weeks.
-The same scheme is used for children 6-12 years old.
+In case of bacteriologically diagnosed pneumonia caused by Pneumocystis carinii, 90-120 mg/kg of the medicine should be used per day (divided into equal 1-time portions).
+The tablets should be taken with 6-hour breaks for a period of 2-3 weeks.
+The same scheme is used for children aged 6-12 years.

-To prevent the development of pneumocystis pneumonia in people at risk, 2 tablets are used 1 time per day during the first week.
+To prevent the development of Pneumocystis pneumonia in people at risk, take 2 tablets once a day during the first week.

-The daily serving size can be up to 1920 mg (4 tablets).
+The daily serving size can be a maximum of 1920 mg (4 tablets).

-In persons with a CC level within 15-30 ml per minute, the dosage is halved.
+For individuals with a CC level within 15-30 ml per minute, the dosage is reduced by half.

-With the active stage of otitis media, inflammation of the urethra and infection of the gastrointestinal tract associated with the activity of Shigella, 1 tablet is used 2 times a day.
+In the active stage of otitis media, inflammation of the urethra and gastrointestinal infection associated with the activity of shigella, use 1 tablet 2 times a day.

-In the case of inflammation of the urinary tract and otitis media, the drug is used for 10 days, and for infections in the gastrointestinal tract - 5 days.
+In case of inflammation of the urinary tract and otitis, the medicine is used for 10 days, and in case of infections in the gastrointestinal tract - 5 days.

 • Application for children

-The medicine in this form of release is not used in persons under the age of 6.
+The medicine in this form is not used in persons under 6 years of age.

 Use Biseptrim during pregnancy

-Biseptrim should not be prescribed for HB and pregnancy.
+Biseptrim should not be prescribed during breastfeeding and pregnancy.

 Contraindications

-• severe intolerance to the elements of the drug;
+• severe intolerance to the components of the drug;

-• failure of the liver / kidneys (CC indicator is below 15 ml per minute);
+• liver/kidney failure (creatinine clearance below 15 ml per minute);

-• anemia (megaloblastic, aplastic, folate deficient and pernicious type);
+• anemia (megaloblastic, aplastic, folate deficiency and pernicious types);

 • leukopenia and agranulocytosis;